 Interactive typography, such as QR codes integrated with text or augmented reality elements, is gaining traction as a way to engage consumers and provide additional information.

-- Understand the Target Audience: Choose a typeface that resonates with the preferences and expectations of the target demographic.
+- Understand the Target Audience: Choose a typeface that aligns with the preferences, cultural context, and expectations of the intended demographic.

-- Prioritize Readability: Ensure that the text is legible from various distances and lighting conditions.
+- Prioritize Readability: Ensure that typography is legible under various conditions, such as distance, lighting, and packaging dimensions.

-- Maintain Consistency: Use the same typeface across all packaging elements to reinforce brand identity.
+- Maintain Consistency: Use the same fonts and styles across packaging elements to reinforce brand recognition and establish trust.